Tuteja-Lab/mouse.trophoblast.smallRNAseq/README.md

 If you use the scripts from this repository in your research, please cite this publication:

-_coming soon_

-Kinkade, J. A., Seetharam, A. S., Sachdev, S., Bivens, N. J., Phinney, B. S., Grigorean, G., Roberts, R. M., Tuteja, G., Rosenfeld, C. S., Extracellular Vesicle Contents of Mouse Trophoblast Cells and Their Predicted Influence on Fetal Brain Development (in preparation)
+Jessica A Kinkade, Arun S Seetharam, Shrikesh Sachdev, Nathan J Bivens, Brett S Phinney, Gabriela Grigorean, R Michael Roberts, Geetu Tuteja, Cheryl S Rosenfeld, Extracellular vesicles from mouse trophoblast cells: Effects on neural progenitor cells and potential participants in the placenta–brain axis, Biology of Reproduction, Volume 110, Issue 2, February 2024, Pages 310–328, DOI: [10.1093/biolre/ioad146](https://doi.org/10.1093/biolre/ioad146)